What’s the Difference Between an HR Consultant and Employment Lawyer?

 Why Choose an HR Consultant or HR Company?

 HR is not just about hiring and firing.
 An HR Consultant is likely to have spent many years in a business, supporting managers on a range of subjects.
 This can be from recruitment right through to dismissals.
-In a lot of cases, an HR Consultant will have had experience of managing people.
-They will also have a good understanding of some of the challenges that managers face, having been in their shoes managing a team.
+In a lot of cases, an HR expert will have had experience of managing people.
+They will also have a good understanding of some of the challenges that managers face.
+This is due to having been in their shoes managing a team.

-Another difference is that HR Consultants will likely have a more proactive approach.
-As I say, it’s not just hiring and firing and therefore HR Consultants will be giving advice on candidate attraction and selection, culture, and managing staff effectively.
-They will also look at health and wellbeing as well supporting on some of the compliance side of things including contracts, policies etc. An HR Consultant will make your policies and procedures fit with your culture and employer brand.
+Another difference is that they will likely have a more proactive approach.
+As I say, it’s not just hiring and firing and therefore HR professionals will be giving advice on candidate attraction and selection, company culture, and managing staff effectively.
+They will also look at health and wellbeing as well supporting on some of the compliance side of things including contracts, policies etc. They will make your policies and procedures fit with your culture and employer brand.

 HR Consultants will often attend face-to-face meetings with your employees, supporting and coaching you or your managers.